 What diseases are associated with Chronic Wounds?

-Wound Debridement is an important part of wound healing.
 Debridement is the process of removing necrotic or dead tissue that occurs during wound healing.
-This tissue inhibits the body’s ability to recover and develop new tissue during the healing process, making debridement critical or preparing a wound for quick and efficient healing.
+This tissue inhibits the body’s ability to recover and develop new tissue during the healing process.
+This makes debridement critical in preparing a wound for quick and efficient healing.

 Offloading refers to removing pressure from the affected appendage.
 Offloading is achieved through a variety of methods including:

 - Shoes / socks that disperse pressure points

 - Wheelchair, scooter, or any device to minimize weight on the foot

 - Total contact cast

 All of these offloading methods are effective and the best option for any patient will be decided by the clinician and patient together.